Paramesvaravarman II

-Paramesvaravarman II was a Pallava king who ruled till 730/731 CE.
-He was killed by Gangas.
+Paramesvaravarman II was a Pallava Monarch who reigned from 725 to 731.
+He was slain in battle by the Gangas leaving no heirs to the Pallava throne.

 Reign

-Paramesvaravarman succeeded his father Narasimhavarman II in 725 and ruled till 731.
-During his reign, Kanchi was invaded by the Chalukyas with their Ganga allies and Paramesvaravarman had to surrender and accept humiliating conditions.
-To avenge this humiliation, Paramesvaravarman subsequently attacked the Gangas but was defeated and killed.
-Ugrodhaya (A neck ornament) was taken from him and the Ganga king assumed the title Permanadi.
+Paramesvaravarman succeeded his father Narasimhavarman II in 725 and reigned till 731.
+During his reign, the Pallava capital Kanchi was attacked by the Chalukyas and their Ganga allies and Paramesvaravarman had to surrender and accept humiliating conditions.
+To avenge this humiliation, Paramesvaravarman subsequently attacked the Gangas but was defeated and killed in battle.
+Ugrodhaya (A neck ornament) was taken from him and the Ganga King assumed the title Permanadi.
 Following Paramesvaravarman's death in 731, the Simhavishnu line of Pallavas became extinct.

 A hero-stone inscription attributed to his reign indicates that he ruled at least for 6 years.